LukeZGD/Legacy-iOS-Kit/README.md

 - macOS 10.13 to 10.15

 ## Other notes:
-- **You do NOT need blobs to use this**, the script will get them for you
 - If the restore process does not work for you, try switching USB ports and/or cables
 - This script will verify the IPSW SHA1sum before restoring
 - For users having issues related to missing libraries or tools, re-install dependencies with `./restore.sh Install`